Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Discussion about the independence of the pre-activations

 \section{Discussion about the independence of the pre-activations}

 In Proposition~\ref{prop:gaussian_sum} and Constraint~\ref{constr_gaussian}, we assume that, for any layer $l$, its inputs $(Z^{l}_j)_j$ are independent.
-In general, this is not true: \begin{example} Let $X \sim \mathcal{N}(0, 1)$ be some random input of a two-layer neural network.
+This does not hold in full generality: \begin{example} Let $X \sim \mathcal{N}(0, 1)$ be some random input of a two-layer neural network.
 We perform the following operation:

 where $(W_1^1, W_2^1, W_1^2, W_2^2)$ be i.i.d.\ random variables samples from some distribution $\mathrm{P}$, and $\phi$ is some activation function.

 Let $\mathrm{P} = \mathcal{R}$, the Rademacher distribution, i.e., if $W \sim \mathcal{R}$, then $W = \pm 1$ with probability $1/2$.
 Let $\phi = \mathrm{Id}$.
 Then we have: $Y_1 := W_1^1 X \sim \mathcal{N}(0, 1)$ and $Y_2 := W_2^1 X \sim \mathcal{N}(0, 1)$.
 But they are not independent: